iotux/ElWiz/Breaking.md

 Possible options are **file** and **redis**

-The cache is primarly used for storing fo price data and to persist AMS meter data during program stops.
+The cache is primarly used for storing price data and to persist AMS meter data during program stops.

 **storage: none**